Fletcher Building has issued an NZX notice confirming speculation that consultants KPMG is reviewing its two biggest construction projects.

 The company did not name them, but the two projects are thought to be the now-completed Christchurch Justice and Emergency Precinct and Auckland's $700 million NZ International Convention Centre for SkyCity Entertainment Group, a project which is now well under way.

-Fletcher said there was nothing unusual about consultants bring brought in.
+Fletcher said there was nothing unusual about consultants being brought in.

 "The company notes that it routinely uses a variety of external consultants across a range of disciplines within its businesses, including in the construction division.
 Fletcher Building remains in full compliance with its continuous disclosure obligations," the notice said.